 This is a three-hour written examination offered in both semesters, usually around the twelfth or thirteenth week.
-A passing score is required (usually between 60 and 70).
-The Graduate Coordinator should be consulted if you have any questions or concerns about this examination.
+A passing score of 60% for M.S. students and 80% for Ph.D. students is required.
+The Comprehensive Exam Coordinator should be consulted if you have any questions or concerns about this examination.

 Every M.S. student must pass the comprehensive examination within the student's first two years in the program or by the first time it is offered after 24 semester hours are completed, whichever comes later.
 Students admitted with conditions will have three years to complete the comprehensive examination, since the conditions must be completed before they take the exam.